NVIDIA/NeMo/README.md

 **NeMo Megatron 22.06.RC1**
 * Relative Position Embedding for T5 optimized for Korean language
+  - **Disclaimer:** We have confirmed that the loss curves for the two Relative Position Embeddings implementations (Megatron-LM and NeMo Megatron) are matching based on a partial convergence run.
+However, we observed lower accuracy results for Relative Position Embeddings compared to Absolute Position Embeddings.
+NVIDIA engineers are now conducting additional verification of Relative Position Embeddings.
 * Hyperparameter tool: support for DGX A100 40GB configurations
 * GPT-3 with PP P-Tuning and Prompt Tuning
 * Operation fusions to speed up T5